Our first foundation paper piecing lesson begins.

 A, B, C, and D all have the same Piece 1.

-Place one of the light triangles, wrong side to the unprinted side of the foundation paper, aligning the bias edges with the drawn placement lines.
+Starting with Piece 1, place one of the light triangles, wrong side to the unprinted side of the foundation paper, aligning the bias edges with the drawn placement lines.
 You may need to hold the paper up to the light to see this.

 Pin in place or use the tiniest dab of Elmer's Washable Glue Stick to hold it in place.